Maryland House Democrats push to expand eligibility for covid relief

 The House Ways and Means Committee nevertheless voted to amend the legislation to include noncitizens who pay income taxes.
 The Maryland Legislative Latino Caucus had pushed for that change and enlisted the support of the Legislative Black Caucus.

-Hours before the committee voted, a top aide to Hogan told the chair of the Black Caucus that expanding eligibility for the aid could jeopardize the legislation.
+Hours before the committee voted, a top aide to Hogan told the chair of the Legislative Black Caucus that expanding eligibility for the aid could jeopardize the legislation.

 Hogan spokesman Mike Ricci said the message from chief legislative officer Keiffer J. Mitchell Jr. was that the caucus could be “sacrificing the $5 million in the bill for minority businesses.”